SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

        <#statements#>
     }

 ..
-TODO: Discuss in prose: Variadic functions and the other permutations of function declarations.
+TODO: Make sure to discuss functions with variadic parameters and curried function.
+    Some of this material exists in the Function Type section in the Types chapter.
+    Also need to discuss the rules for parameter names.

 .. langref-grammar